Austin Slater Player Props: Giants vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.80 team ERA ranks 26th across all league pitching staffs.
+- The Reds have the 26th-ranked team ERA across all league pitching staffs (4.80).

+- Reds pitchers combine to allow 129 total home runs at a rate of 1.3 per game (fifth-most in the league).

 © 2023 Data Skrive.
 All rights reserved.